Assimilated Law (UK)

 GB FSA/FSS Publish Safety Assessment on Biotin Feed Additive Authorisation Modification (RP2227)

-The UK Food Standards Agency (FSA) and Food Standards Scotland (FSS) have issued a positive safety assessment for the renewal and specification update of biotin as a feed additive (March 2026).
-This confirms continued market access for biotin preparations in Great Britain, provided operators maintain existing worker safety protocols to mitigate high dusting potential.
+UK food safety authorities issued a positive safety assessment for the renewal and specification update of biotin as a feed additive in March 2026.
+This confirms continued market access in Great Britain while reinforcing existing worker safety requirements for handling dusty preparations.

 science.food.gov.ukUnited KingdomUnited Kingdom